visit-dav/visit/src/doc/data_into_visit/Intro.rst

 .. literalinclude:: data_examples/structuredpoints.vtk

 This defines a regular mesh consiting of 12 points and 2 cells.
-For the cells, it defines a single scalar variable named `var1`.
+For the cells, it defines a single scalar variable named `density`.
-For the points, it defines 2 scalar variables named `var2` and `var3`, a vector variable named `vec1`, and a tensor variable named `ten1`.
+For the points, it defines 2 scalar variables named `u` and `v`, a vector variable named `velocity`, and a tensor variable named `stress`.

 Here is an example of a VTK file with 2D structured points.